JirayuSrisawat-Github/Fortify/README.md

 - `X-RateLimit-Limit`: The maximum number of requests you can make
 - `X-RateLimit-Remaining`: The number of requests remaining in the current window
 - `X-RateLimit-Reset`: When the rate limit window resets (Unix timestamp in milliseconds)
+- `X-RateLimit-Used`: The number of requests already used in the current window
 - `Retry-After`: How long to wait before making another request (when rate limited)

 ## Requirements